apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 The following implementations of the `AuthorizableAction` interface are provided:

 * `AccessControlAction`: set up permission for new authorizables
-* `PasswordAction`: simplistic password verification upon user creation and password modification
+* `PasswordValidationAction`: simplistic password verification upon user creation and password modification
 * `PasswordChangeAction`: verifies that the new password is different from the old one
 * `ClearMembershipAction`: clear group membership upon removal of an authorizable.